brignano/ccsu-senior-project-spring-2021/docs/Scope.md

     policyNumber={PolicyNumber}&location={Location}&category={Category}&description={Description}
     ```

 ---

 ## Sprint 2 - Enhance Capabilities
-1. Make a POST request from the UI screen to your API endpoint (**/addClaim**) ```onSubmit()``` of the submit button
+1. Call `/addClaim` from the frontend ```onSubmit()``` of the Submit button
-- This should send all the data entered by the user (assuming all required fields were filled) in the POST request to your backend API
+    - This should store all
     - As a result, this data should get stored in your database by the backend API
 2. Add an API endpoint - **/getCoordinates** - to your backend that accepts a GET request
 - The parameter of this GET request should be an address
 >(CWC8+R9 Mountain View, CA, USA is CWC8%2BR9%20Mountain%20View%20CA%20USA)